hiibolt/mbo/README.md

     - Required following AI cursor and inspecting all changes to verify there's no secret leakage
 - Frontend Templating with Skeleton and Tailwind
     - I carefully watched it design the frontend structure and gave feedback to progress it to a visually appealing end result.
+- Docker Compose
+    - I don't use Docker Compose anymore, opting for the more enterprise-ready solution of Kubernetes.
+    - I really like K8s, it's simple, fast, and reliable.
+    - Writing `.dockerignore` files, an otherwise tedious task